Neats29/neats29.github.io/source/_posts/story-of-us.md

 And this is how we were able to push past the limit on tribe size and have millions of people cooperating in a country.

+The next few chapters in the series cover the founding of America, the media, and the different ways of thinking.
+If you'd like me to summarise the next parts please let me know on [Twitter](https://twitter.com/neats29), I'd love to hear from you.